-For those businesses that have hired new staff in 2020, much of their recruitment, induction and training has been delivered remotely.
+For those businesses that have hired new staff in the last year, much of their recruitment, induction and training has been delivered remotely.
 For those without much previous work experience, they are learning how to behave in the working world, learning a new organisation’s practices and developing on-the-job skills all at the same time.

 There is no quick answer to how to do this well!
 There is simply a new challenge – to help each individual learn their craft, receive honest feedback, and improve – from a distance.
 Then there is the second level of work support: around motivation, encouragement, team dynamics and organisation culture.
 This takes more thought and effort than sitting in the same room.